How Much Does A Bathroom Cost?

 Part Refurbishment With Product & Installation

-For a part refurbishment and installation (replacing the existing bath, for example) sanitaryware and taps is not always a straightforward option.
+For a part refurbishment and installation (replacing the existing bath, for example) sanitary ware and taps are not always a straightforward option.
 Removing the existing bath is not always easy as the tiles may be disturbed (and therefore require replacing).
-The flooring may be required to be replaced if the new product is not the same footprint as the existing bath.
+The flooring may be required to be replaced if the new product is not have the same footprint as the existing bath.

 A replacement bathroom, depending on size, product choice and work to be carried out, could start from £3500.

-Prices will vary from company to company depending on the brands and ranges of product they offer and installation costs.
+Prices will vary from company to company depending on the brands and ranges of products they offer and installation costs.